daattali/beautiful-jekyll/capstone/should_i_apply.md

 ## What's in it for me?

-- ~ 2 months of free (or low cost) data science work on a dataset/project.
+- ~ 2 months of free data science work on a dataset/project.

 - A well developed product of interest/relevance to their work (*e.g.,* Shiny app, analytic report, scripts/software).
 This product is expected to be of high quality, with excellent code documentation and testing.